 Please note that we have temporarily paused our in-house volunteer onboarding due to the ongoing pandemic.
 We do not have a timeline on when it will restart, but please do check back periodically for updates.

-We have over 400 active in-house volunteers, and so much of our Shelter's lifesaving work is because of their amazing efforts and commitment!
+So much of our Shelter's lifesaving work is because of our volunteers' amazing efforts and commitment!
 Are you interested in joining our in-house volunteer team?
 Read on for the requirements to volunteer and information about what types of positions are available in the shelter!

 General requirements to become an in-house volunteer:

 - Must be 18 years old - sorry, no exceptions!